 Close examination of the terms of the policy is required together with proper consideration of the statutory defence for persons using vehicles in the course of their employment and all other relevant circumstances.

-These offences carry an endorsement range of 6-8 penalty points and it should be noted that the Court has the power to disqualify, on a discretionary basis.
-Increasingly, these cases are proceeding by way of fixed penalty notice with the offer of 6 penalty points and a £300 fine.
+In Scotland, the penalty for driving without insurance (contrary to section 143 of the Road Traffic Act 1988) is 6-8 penalty points or discretionary disqualification.
+The Court can also impose a fine of up to £5,000.
+These cases are proceeding by way of fixed penalty notice with the offer of 6 penalty points and a £300 fine.
 As this is the very minimum penalty prescribed by law, a driver guilty of an offence under Section 143 of the Road Traffic Act 1988 should be aware that by not accepting the fixed penalty notice, there is a possibility that an increased penalty or disqualification may be imposed by the Courts.

 A common form of policy allows driving, with the permission of the insured person, by any person “who holds or has held a driving licence”.
 This clause can be crucial as it may permit insurance cover even if the person does not, at the time of driving or using the vehicle, hold a valid driving licence.

 All too often, the assumption is made that simply because a driving licence is not valid that any associated insurance cover must be negated.
 This is not the case and proper enquiry should be undertaken to clarify the driving licence condition clause.

 There is also a statutory defence for persons using vehicles in the course of their employment.
 There are three conditions that require to be established for a successful defence under Section 143(3) of the Road Traffic Act 1988: